openedx/edx-documentation/en_us/shared/students/sfd_discussions/add_post.rst

 *************************

 Every post in the course discussions has an associated topic.
-The course team creates the list of discussion topics for each course, and you'll choose a topic from the list when you create your post.
+The course team creates the list of discussion topics for each course, and you choose a topic from that list when you create your post.
 Before you add a post, you should look through the list of topics in the course discussions so that you can decide which topic is the most appropriate for your post.
 For more information, see :ref:`Explore Posts`.

-After you've decided on a post type and topic, you can add your post on the **Discussion** page or in the body of the course.
+After you decide on a post type and topic, you can add your post on the **Discussion** page or in the body of the course.

 ************************************